 - Departure from: Neue Promenade 3, 10178 Berlin at 9:30 AM.

-Recommended: for those who want to discover the "Imperial City" in detail and soak up a little more about Germany's history, culture and traditions.
+Recommended: for those who want to discover the "Imperial City" in detail and soak up a little more of Germany's history, culture and traditions.

 What to see in Potsdam?

-The Sanssouci Palace (which means "carefree") is considered the "German Versailles" for its elegant architecture and tasteful decorations, although it is a small building compared to the French palace.
+The Sanssouci Palace (meaning "carefree") is considered the "German Versailles" for its elegant architecture and tasteful decorations, although it is a small building compared to the French palace.

 Marble Palace of Frederick William II